LifangHe/V-Net/README.md

 #### Inputs

-Optional inputs can be provided as dict (see example above).
+Optional params inputs can be provided as list.

 ##### Sampling